 Trialling models in practice

-With ModEx, (re)insurance firms can access and trial a range of models free of charge without having to install any hardware or software.The ModEx platform offers model evaluations from a range of vendors, free of charge and without any infrastructure requirements.
+With Nasdaq Risk Modelling for Catastrophes, re/insurance firms can access and trial a range of models free of charge without having to install any hardware or software.Nasdaq Risk Modelling for Catastrophes offers model evaluations from a range of vendors, free of charge and without any infrastructure requirements.
 As a fully-hosted service, clients can access the models they wish to trial via a single web-based user interface.
-By allowing firms to access multiple models from different vendors and compare the outputs, the ModEx platform is helping firms make more informed decisions about their risk.
-By doing so, ModEx provides (re)insurers with the tools they need to make a sound business case for new model adoption, based on more accurate cost-benefit analysis.
-The ModEx model evaluation system streamlines cat risk modelling in an area that has thus far failed to prioritize the user experience.
-By enabling firms to trial models prior to purchase, (re)insurers will gain confidence in alternative model vendors, promoting usage of smaller vendor models and encouraging new model development globally.
+By allowing firms to access multiple models from different vendors and compare the outputs, the service helps firms make more informed decisions about their risk.
+By doing so, re/insurers get the tools they need to make a sound business case for new model adoption, based on more accurate cost-benefit analysis.
+By enabling firms to trial models prior to purchase, re/insurers will gain confidence in alternative model vendors, promoting usage of smaller vendor models and encouraging new model development globally.

 Model evaluations provide firms with the tools they need to make a sound business case for new model adoption, based on more accurate cost-benefit analysis.Without hands-on experience of how a new model works, firms will struggle to justify adding or changing cat models.
 The benefits of model evaluations to the (re)insurance market are clear: Quick and efficient access to models via a web-based interface reduces pressure on internal IT resources to provide systems for model evaluation Standardized financial module provided by Oasis LMF enables (re)insurers to consistently compare loss calculations from different Oasis-based models side-by-side Comparing model results to other models in the market can help firms ensure they are using the best model for their needs, at the best price point Better cost-benefit analysis to aid the business case for changing or adding catastrophe models, ultimately improves a firms’ view of risk, enhancing portfolio management and ongoing financial planning